 If you're not quite convinced, look out for specific signs that your pup may be giving you to signal that he not only understands your humor, but wants to play along with your joke.
 For example, it's not uncommon for dog's to smile at you.
 Dogs can even laugh, too.
 Unlike their usual pants that come after running, exercising, or playing, a laugh is a pattern of longer, breathier pants.
 These pants, according to researchers, elicit a positive response from shelter dogs when played over a recording.

-Additionally, your pooch will wag his tail - the ultimate form of clownery and jest.
+Additionally, your pooch will wag their tail - the ultimate form of clownery and jest.
 You may also notice your pooch plays, frolics, bounds, and intrudes!
 These are all signs that they certainly understand that they're getting in the way and playing practical jokes on their owners.

 - Head tilting